 When it looks like you might have to suffer a night of little sleep, it helps to have a trick to help you fall asleep in your bag.
 One useful and flexible technique is the fake scenario.
-Remember this: where the mind goes, the body follows.
+Where the mind goes, the body follows.

 What is a fake scenario?